 Minimizes Urinary Tract Infections

-This figure indicates the percentage of long-term care patients who have experienced UTI's.
-UTI's may be an indicator of a nursing home with worse hygiene protocols.
-However, this datapoint may be skewed for certain facilities due to inconsistent reporting standards for infections.
+This indicates the percent of patients who suffered from a urinary tract infection.
+UTI's are considered to be a measure of nursing care at a nursing home.
+UTI's are often linked to a facility with worst hygiene practices.
+However, this statistic could also be skewed for some nursing homes due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients given antipsychotic drugs.
-While antipsychotic medications may be vital to many residents, it is important to confirm these medications are being used appropriately.
-In some situations, high levels of antipsychotic drug use may indicate that a nursing home is using these drugs to subdue residents.
+This tells you the percentage of patients who were given antipsychotic drugs.
+While antipsychotic medications may be vital to many patients, it is important to make sure these drugs are being used appropriately.
+In some cases, high levels of antipsychotic drug use may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication